lindn100/CPSC354-Blog/Blog 9 - Metavariables and Object variables.md

 It inserts a "start the stopwatch" command at the beginning of the code, before passing the expression on to be executed.
 When the code has finished running, a "finish the stopwatch" command is added, followed by the calculations to report the elapsed time and memory usage.
 In the example above the @time macro is the metavaraible that helps us talk about the function, which is the object varaible

-**That's all for this week!.
+**That's all for this week!
 Stay tuned for next week's blog post!**